musigahstallone/bookwise/README.md

 Open [http://localhost:9002](http://localhost:9002) with your browser to see the application.
 The admin panel is accessible at [http://localhost:9002/admin](http://localhost:9002/admin).

+### Seeding the Database

+Once Firebase is configured and your app is running:
+1. Navigate to the Admin Dashboard (`/admin`).
+2. Click the "Seed Database with Mock Data" button.
+This will populate your Firestore 'books' collection with the initial data from `src/data/books.ts`.

-## 📝 Important Notes for Admin Panel
+## 📝 Important Notes

-*   **Data Persistence**: Book metadata modifications (add, edit, delete names, descriptions, etc.) made in the admin panel are currently for the **current session only** and are stored in-memory.
-They will not persist across server restarts or application rebuilds.
-PDF files uploaded will persist in Firebase Storage.
-For full persistence of book metadata, integration with a database like Firebase Firestore is required.
-*   **No Authentication**: The admin panel (`/admin`) is currently publicly accessible.
-In a production environment, this would need to be secured with authentication.
+*   **Authentication**: The admin panel (`/admin`) is currently publicly accessible.
+In a production environment, this would need to be secured with authentication (e.g., Firebase Authentication).
+*   **Firebase Costs**: Be mindful of Firebase usage, especially with Firestore reads/writes and Storage, as usage beyond the free tier may incur costs.
+*   **Error Handling**: Basic error handling is in place.
+More robust error management might be needed for production.

 ## 🛠️ Scripts